vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 Prerequisites: Have a deck present

 1. Test Case: `select 1` and then `add w/Hola t/Hello`<br>
-    Expected: An Entry added to Deck 1, displayed in the Entries panel.
+    Expected: An entry (Hola, Hello) would be added to Deck 1, displayed in the Entries panel.
 Status message to say "New entry added: hola Translation: hello"

 2. Other incorrect commands to try:
     - `add w/Hola t/Hello` without selecting a deck before